rlucente-se-jboss/hacep-eap-helper/README.md

 [Highly Available Complex Event Processing](https://github.com/redhat-italy/hacep) (HACEP) EAP playground application from Red Hat Italy.

-Open four command line terminals
+Open four command line terminals.
 Clone this repository

      git clone https://github.com/rlucente-se-jboss/hacep-eap-helper.git

+Within the remaining terminals, change to the directory where you cloned this repository.

 Place all prescribed files in `dist` per the `readme.txt` file there.
 Make sure that `demo.conf` is correct and matches file versions in `dist`.